Skip to content

 /**

-* Add custom RUM, Log global parameters.
-Applies to Log data
+* Add custom RUM and Log global parameters.
+Affects Log data.

 * @param context custom Log global parameters.